IBM/slack-watson-bot/README.md

 * [Watson Conversation](https://console.bluemix.net/catalog/services/conversation): To get the credentials follow these [instructions](https://github.com/watson-developer-cloud/node-sdk#getting-the-service-credentials)
 * [Weather Company Data](https://console.bluemix.net/catalog/services/weather-company-data): To get the credentials follow these [instructions](https://github.com/watson-developer-cloud/node-sdk#getting-the-service-credentials)
 * [Slack App](http://api.slack.com/apps): Create a new app and copy the client id and client secret from this [page](https://raw.githubusercontent.com/nheidloff/slack-watson-bot/master/screenshots/slack-config1.png)
+* [Facebook App](https://developers.facebook.com/quickstarts/?platform=web) and [Facebook Page](https://www.facebook.com/pages/create/): You need 1. the app secret, 2. the page token and 3. the verify token (which you can chose).
+See the [documentation](https://github.com/howdyai/botkit/blob/master/docs/readme-facebook.md#getting-started) for details.

 Put all of these credentials in a file '.env'.
 See [.env-template](https://github.com/nheidloff/slack-watson-bot/blob/master/.env-template) for an example.